hkvalvik/entail-dashboard/README.md

 ## Assumptions

-* Fetching data is fast (no long-running tasks)
+* Fetching data is fast (no long-running tasks).
-* Next.js with a thin back end is used; a secure BFF would be needed in production
-* Offline access is out of scope
+* Offline access is out of scope.
+* I have named the dataset containing the tasks a `schedule`.
+* The implementation does not take latitude and longitude into account.
+* Dates in the `schedule` and `weather` datasets do not overlap.
+I have made small adjustments to the mock data to demonstrate the go-indicator.

-## Future improvements
+## Future improvements and features

-#### State management
+### State management

-* **URL state**: Continue persisting view state across reloads.
+* **URL state**: Expand the URL with more fragments and parameters for persistent view states across reloads.
-* **Front-end cache**: Already handled by React Query.
-Useful for syncing, loading/error states, optimistic updates, polling.
-Data can be stored in IndexedDB to prevent memory and performance issues.
+* **State from React Query**: Provides loading/error states when syncing data.
+Can be used as an alternative to other state management solutions when performing optimistic updates.
+Storing data in IndexedDB helps prevent memory and performance issues caused by in-memory state.
-* **In-memory state**: For elements like modals, toasts, joyrides, sidebars and animations. `localStorage` and `sessionStorage` can be used for persistence.
+* **In-memory state**: For features like modals, toasts, joyrides, sidebars and animations. `localStorage` and `sessionStorage` can be used for persistence.
 Implement Redux or a similar pattern/library and organize into well-defined slices.

-## Reusability
+### Reusability

-The monorepo setup already supports isolation and reuse.
+The monorepo setup is a good foundation for reusability (and scalability).
 Further steps:

 * Utility package for generic functions
 * Utility package for business logic.
-Move [apps/web/app/lib/utils](/apps/web/app/lib/utils) to this package
+Move [apps/web/app/lib/utils](/apps/web/app/lib/utils) to this package.
-* Larger packages for features (e.g., weather widget, authentication, notifications)
+* Packages for larger features (e.g., a weather widget, authentication, notifications).
-* Introduce more apps if Entail expands into multiple products
+* Introduce more apps if Entail expands into multiple products.
+A future app can then be built on top of the existing packages.

-## Testability
+### Testability

-* Integration: Playwright for end-to-end testing, with a shared [@repo/e2e-utils](packages/e2e-utils/) package for stable HTML selectors
+* **Integration**: Playwright for end-to-end testing, with a shared [@repo/e2e-utils](packages/e2e-utils/) package for stable HTML selectors.
-* Edge cases: Mock API responses and error states.
-Create a small system for this that does not require too much maintenance
+* **Edge cases**: Create a small system for mocking API responses and errors.
+Keep it lightweight to prevent unnecessary maintenance.
-* Unit tests: For utilities and logic.
-A lighter test runner may be better than Playwright for running these
+* **Unit tests**: For utilities and logic.
+A lighter test runner will be better than Playwright for running these as a background task during development.

-## Performance
+### Performance

-* Large datasets: Use pagination and a robust URL structure.
-GraphQL or targeted endpoints can reduce payload size
+* **Large datasets**: Use pagination and a robust URL structure.
+GraphQL or targeted endpoints can reduce payload size.
-* Caching: Persist cache in IndexedDB to minimize requests cross sessions
+* **Caching**: Persist cache in IndexedDB to minimize requests cross sessions and reduce memory usage.
-* External 3D visualizations: Fully unload when not needed and avoid CSS wrappers that hurt performance (transforms, filters, opacity, overflow)
+* **External 3D visualizations**: Fully unload when not needed and avoid CSS wrappers that hurt performance (transforms, filters, opacity, overflow).

-## Accessibility and usability
+### Accessibility and usability

-* Confirm critical actions and allow cancellation
-* Show progress for long-running tasks
-* Accessibility is essential for operators under stress, where cognition and attention are reduced
+Accessibility is essential for operators under stress, where cognition and attention are reduced.
+Things to keep in mind:

+* Follow WCAG standards.
+* Confirm critical actions and allow cancellation.
+* Show progress for long-running tasks.
+* Working conditions may be suboptimal.
+High contrast, legible typography, scalable text.
+* Consider implementing "simple mode" / "advanced mode" for certain features.

-## Feature flags
+### Feature flags

+Can simplify and speed up development:

+* The main branch can be updated frequently with unfinished features.
+* Continuous deployment while testing and iterating on new features in production.

 Options include:

-* External services (e.g., [Unleash](https://www.getunleash.io), [Flags SDK](https://flags-sdk.dev)
-) with caching for resilience
+* **External services** with caching for resilience.
+For example [Unleash](https://www.getunleash.io) or [Flags SDK](https://flags-sdk.dev).
-* In-code flags (requires redeploy)
+* **An internal service** with an admin interface.
+* **In-code flags** without the disadvantages of relying on outside services.
+Requires redeploys.
-* User opt-in/out (e.g. for beta features)
+* **User opt-in/out** for beta features (as an alternative to flags).

-Use feature flags sparingly to avoid complexity; pair with tracking to measure impact.
+*Notes*: Use feature flags sparingly to avoid complexity; pair with tracking to measure impact.
 Avoid nesting logic for different flags.

-## Real-time updates
+### Real-time updates

-Use React Query `streamedQuery` for live updates.
-Follow React best practices so only components depending on new data re-render.
+* Consider using React Query `streamedQuery` for live updates.
-Store streamed data in IndexedDB to avoid having to refetch all chunks of data in case of a page reload.
+* Store streamed data in IndexedDB to avoid having to refetch all chunks of data in case of a page reload.
+* Follow React best practices so that only components depending on new data re-render.
+* Build a robust system for handling errors and edge cases.
+Log errors server-side and display messages to the user.